-Barrie’s first commissioned Public Art sculpture, titled “Dividers Made into a Juncture,” is installed in front of the Downtown branch of the Barrie Public Library, at 60 Worsley Street.
+Barrie’s first commissioned Public Art sculpture, titled “Dividers Made into a Juncture,” is installed at the Downtown branch of the Barrie Public Library, at 60 Worsley Street on the west side of the parking lot.
 The sculpture-bike rack was selected through a juried national competition and was created by the artist team of Jon Sasaki and Jennifer Davis.

 Consisting of six different metal fence dividers artistically reconfigured, it secures up to eight or more bikes in a public space.
 Using traditional domestic fencing typically associated with division and separateness, “Dividers Made Into a Juncture” transforms them into a meeting point for gathering and interaction while bolstering cycling in Barrie.